ros2/ros2_documentation/source/Tutorials/Simulators/Setting-up-a-Robot-Simulation-Webots.rst

 Summary
 -------

-In this tutorial, you set up a simulation with Webots, used a custom robot, implemented a Python plugin to control its motors and implemented a ROS node to use its sensors.
+In this tutorial, you:
+1. set-up a realistic robot simulation with Webots,
+2. implemented a Python plugin to control the motors of the robot, and
+3. implemented a ROS node using the sensors to avoid the obstacles.

 Next steps
 ----------

-You might want to improve the plugin as you will do with a standard ROS node or create new nodes.
+You might want to improve the plugin or create new nodes to change the behavior of the robot.
-Taking example on those previous tutorials will be a good starting point:
+Taking inspiration from these previous tutorials is a good starting point:

 * :doc:`../Ros2bag/Recording-A-Bag-From-Your-Own-Node-Python`.